JetBrains/kotlin-multiplatform-dev-docs/topics/compose-resource-environment.md

     ```
 * iOS, desktop, and web platforms use `LocalSystemTheme.current`.

-As a temporary workaround, until a common public API is implemented ([CMP-4197](https://youtrack.jetbrains.com/issue/CMP-4197)),
+As a temporary workaround, until a common public API is implemented,
 you can address this difference using the `expect-actual` mechanism to manage platform-specific theme customization:

 1. In the common code, define the expected `LocalAppTheme` object with the `expect` keyword: